 The properties of 5G may allow your trade business to tap into virtual reality (VR) and augmented reality (AR) technology.
 VR can put tradies in a digital space where they can visualise the layout of the worksite.
 By adding 5G networks into the mix, VR applications offer a smoother experience and minimise motion sickness.
 This means planners can use VR tools for longer durations to better plan building activities.

 AR adds digital elements to physical environments by using a camera on a smartphone or tablet.
 With 5G, this ability is enhanced.
 Tradies will be able to use AR apps to virtually customise floor plans and renovations before starting the job.
 Meanwhile, AR apps designed for inspections will show you the serviceability of heavy equipment just by pointing a camera.

-Enhanced data analytics
+5G enhanced data analytics

 Finally, 5G will transform data analytics.
-By taking advantage of 5G’s speed, you can process large data sets and distill actionable insights.
+By taking advantage of 5G’s speed, you can process large data sets and distil actionable insights.
 For instance, 5G-enhanced data analytics can evaluate weather patterns, foot traffic, and neighbourhood activity to determine the optimal phasing of construction activities.
 Built-in sensors that track device status and energy usage can even be analysed to schedule maintenance or lease new equipment.
 This enables trade businesses to make prompt, well-informed strategies.

 From bufferless video streaming to powerful geolocation, businesses must prepare for the opportunities 5G brings.
 It will take a while until 5G networks have full coverage in Australia, so you have time to properly research the technology.

 In the meantime, consider incorporating job management software like WorkBuddy into your operations.
 You get powerful and easy-to-use job costing, scheduling, and project management features.
 Plus, when 5G is fully rolled out, these features will allow you to work even more efficiently!
-Request a free demo or call us today to learn more.
+Book a free demo or call us today to learn more.